The making of an illustrated book cover

 To further zero in on the style Steve was after, I create a Pinterest board with some examples of covers with similar themes.
 Steve also shared book covers he and Kathy really liked, explaining what they thought was clever or attractive about each one.
 Even if you can’t explain why you like them, sharing your favourite book covers with your designer is a great idea.
 Having concrete samples makes it much easier to discuss different styles and directions before the designer starts working on yours.

-In this case, Steve said he wanted to explore a ‘traditional’ illustrated cover with both the characters and the location, and at least one modern type-based one, or maybe just with the main character.
-Armed with my reference pics and direction, I set to work.
+In this case, Steve said he wanted to explore a ‘traditional’ illustrated cover with both the characters and the location.

 Working with vector illustration